SteffenBlake/pixxel-filter/README.md

 Step 6: Copy the filter(s) you want to your Path of Exile filter folder https://www.poewiki.net/wiki/Guide:Item_filter_guide#Saving_your_Filter

+# (Experimental) PoE2 Filter support

+I have a WIP PoE2 filter in this project as well, current testing seems to indicate it is working.

+The steps to compile it and use it are largely the same, however the command is `npm run build-poe2` instead

+You'll need to copy the filter files to your PoE2 folder instead, of course

+In game, go to `Menu > Options > Game > Item Filter` and click the folder icon to the right, this should open up your folder where generated .filter files should be placed

 # Modifying the output directory

 If you want to automatically compile the filters to your PoE loot filter folder, you can modify your copy of `./package.json`, specifically changing the `--o` arguments for all 6 build scripts values to be the absolute path to the folder.